-Vince Di Lena is one of our super-duper lead guides and a graduate of the Adventure Tourism program at the Cegep of Gaspé, Quebec.
+Vince Di Lena is one of our super-duper lead guides and a graduate of the Adventure Tourism program at the CEGEP of Gaspé, Quebec.
 Paddling since his early teens, Vince also enjoys climbing, camping, and fishing whenever he gets the chance.
 His love of the water is only matched by his passion for anything related to science, and while he is usually an introvert it can be difficult to get him to stop talking if it’s about biology, astronomy or physics.
 Vince is unmatched in spotting wildlife on the Bay, and if there is a porpoise to be seen, a seal to be spotted, or an eagle or peregrine falcon anywhere nearby – he will see it first and share the sights with you.

-Rachel McAdams hails from Fredericton, and is enjoying her second season with FreshAir Adventure.
+Rachel McAdams hails from Fredericton, and is enjoying her third season with Kayak Fundy | FreshAir Adventure.
 A 2017 graduate of New Brunswick Community College’s Environmental Technology programme, Rachel has abandoned her inspection of benthic macro-invertebrates and counting whales and shorebirds to guide guests along the Bay of Fundy and classify species for the rest of us (whew!).
-She is super sweet and friendly, but we are doing our best to make her as villainous as the rest of us.
+She is unnaturally sweet and friendly, but we are doing our best to make her bossy.
 Be warned: your children will love her.

 Amanda Harrington grew up in Saint John, New Brunswick, a stones throw away from the Bay of Fundy.
 Amanda has a degree in Recreation Sports from the University of New Brunswick and is also a graduate of the Saint Andrew’s Adventure Leadership program.